g0rdan/gordin.dev/_posts/2017-7-27-MVVM-frameworks-Intro.md

 share: true
 ---

-Every time when you want to start a new project with Xamarin, on one hand you want to try a new libraries and frameworks, but in other hand you are scared about "what if I will spend pretty much time to learn some framework/libraries/etc, it will not fit in my requirements".
+Every time when you want to start a new project with Xamarin, on one hand you want to try a new libraries and frameworks, but on the other hand you are scared about "what if I will spend pretty much time to learn some framework/libraries/etc, it will not fit in my requirements".

 I'm familiar only with MvvmCross and it happens with me every time when I want to try a new MVVM framework for some new projects.